 3. If you are neither starting out or near the end

-Most people would exist somewhere at this stage.
-Should you be concentrated or diversified.
+Most people would exist somewhere at this stage in their life.

 The correct answer here should lie in your conviction on your investment process.

-I spend a lot of time finding the method that works, and even to this day, I don’t think I full grasp active stock investment well.
-However, overall I think I found a comfortable way to build wealth that I understand, can work hard on, and get me decent results.
+I spend a lot of time finding the method that works, and even to this day, I don’t think I fully grasp active stock investment well.
+However, overall I think I found a comfortable way to build wealth that I understand, can work hard on, and get decent results.

-If you still don’t trust your investing system, your prospecting skills, yet have accumulate a sum of money that makes your capital injection looks damn small, its up to you whether you wish to be concentrated or prevent portfolio size risk.
+If you still don’t trust your investing system, your prospecting skills, yet have accumulated a sum of money that makes your capital injection looks damn small, it is up to you whether you wish to be concentrated or prevent portfolio size risk.